Skip to main content

 Blood donation: Simple, selfless act to save lives

-Physician scientists have built incredible, novel medications over the past few years, but donated blood products continue to provide proteins and clotting factors that are different than anything manufactured in a lab or designed in a pharmacy.
-These blood products continue to be lifesaving and life-changing.
+Physician-scientists have built incredible, medications over the past years, but donated blood products continue to provide proteins and clotting factors different from anything manufactured in a lab or designed in a pharmacy.
+In many clinical situations, no suitable alternatives are available to replace blood products, which continue to be lifesaving and life-changing.
 There is no gray area about it — blood products save lives.

 How the blood donation process works

 The voluntary donation process is quick and easy.
-You can donate at a community blood center or mobile local drive.
+You can donate at a community blood center or local drive.
 You will be asked to complete a confidential medical history that includes questions about behaviors known to carry a higher risk of bloodborne infections.
 You also will undergo a brief physical exam that includes checking your blood pressure, pulse and temperature.
-A small sample of blood is taken from a finger prick and is used to check hemoglobin — the oxygen-carrying component of your blood.
-If your hemoglobin concentration is normal and you've met all other screening requirements, you can donate blood.
+A blood sample is taken from a finger prick and is used to check hemoglobin level, which is the oxygen-carrying component of your blood.
+You can donate blood if your hemoglobin concentration is within the typical range and all other screening requirements are met.

 The most common type of donation is about a pint of whole blood, which is separated into these three components:

-Blood products are used every day in health care.
-Every day, a life can be saved because every two seconds someone in the U.S. needs blood products.
-This always will be true because there are so many reasons why people need blood.
-This includes ensuring safety during surgery and treating chronic diseases, such as kidney failure, anemia and cancer.
-From an emergency medicine physician perspective, giving blood products to critically ill or injured trauma patients is one of the most powerful and necessary interventions possible.
-Providing blood products to critically injured trauma patients saves lives every day and is particularly important for patients taking blood thinning medication, such as warfarin.
+Blood products are used daily in healthcare as one of the most powerful, necessary interventions possible, with someone in the U.S. needed blood products every two seconds.
+This always will be true because there are so many reasons why people need blood, such as ensuring safety during surgery, and treating chronic diseases, such as kidney failure, anemia and cancer.
+Providing blood products to critically injured trauma patients saves lives daily and is particularly important for patients taking blood thinning medication, such as warfarin.

 Mayo Clinic Health System stocks blood products in all hospitals with an Emergency Department, including small, rural hospitals.
-Also, blood products are stocked in the Mayo One medical helicopter at all times so patients who require transfusions can receive this lifesaving intervention right away.
+Blood products also are stocked in the Mayo One medical helicopter at all times so patients who require transfusions can receive this lifesaving intervention right away.

 Common concerns about donating blood

-It is estimated that less than 3% of age-eligible Americans donate blood each year.
-That's a problem because the need for blood products remains every day.
+Less than 3% of eligible Americans are estimated to donate blood each year.
+That's a problem because the need for blood products remains constant.

 There are three main reasons why people don't donate regularly: